SELECT & FROM - The Foundational Words of SQL

 WHERE (AND, IN, OR, NOT, IS NULL)

-You can also use to join two tables using Boolean expressions!
+You can use besides data filtering.
+You can use the clause to join two tables using Boolean expressions.

 Our practice questions will not require you to do this but it's an important tool to keep in mind.